awsdocs/aws-control-tower-guide/doc_source/strongly-recommended-controls.md

 # Strongly recommended controls<a name="strongly-recommended-controls"></a>

-Strongly recommended controls are based on best practices for well\-architected multi\-account environments\.
-These controls are not enabled by default, and can be disabled\.
+Strongly recommended controls are owned by AWS Control Tower\.
+They are based on best practices for well\-architected multi\-account environments\.
+These controls are not enabled by default, and they can be deactivated through the AWS Control Tower console or the control APIs\.
 Following, you'll find a reference for each of the strongly recommended controls available in AWS Control Tower\.

 **Topics**
 + [Disallow Creation of Access Keys for the Root User](#disallow-root-access-keys)